timlukins/pylcs/README.md

 python setup.py install
 ```

+You can run the above example by typing `python test.py`.

 This original code was written back in 2002 for my Master's thesis ["Dynamically Developing Novel and Useful Behaviours: a First Step in Animat Creativity"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.10.7447&rep=rep1&type=pdf).
+This is now distributed under the [MIT Licence](LICENCE).

 TODO: